 A debate can involve an entire class if the audience is asked to determine the winning side and account for their choice.
 Evaluating a fellow student’s arguments and presentation can help students clarify their own understanding and opinions about an issue, as well as develop their own communication and presentation skills.

-An excellent model for student debates is the series of Intelligence Squared debate videos presented alongside related issue coverage, exclusively in Infobase’s Issues & Controversies.
+An excellent model for student debates is the series of Open to Debate Foundation videos presented alongside related issue coverage, exclusively in Infobase’s Issues & Controversies.
 Your chosen debate format may be shorter and less complex than these full-length debates, but they offer a unique opportunity for students to witness internationally recognized experts debating key issues of our time.
 Students can gauge the effectiveness of the arguments, which will assist them in forming their own educated opinions on top issues.
 Using the videos’ audience polls on the issues before and after each of the debates, students can compare their own impressions with those of the actual events’ audiences.

 Debate Resources in Issues & Controversies

-In addition to the Intelligence Squared debate videos, Issues & Controversies features full coverage of all of the National High School Debate Topics.
+In addition to the Open to Debate Foundation videos, Issues & Controversies features full coverage of all of the National High School Debate Topics.
 The current school year’s debate topic is included in the “Recent Controversies” gallery at the top of the home page.
 The full listing is available from any page in the database by clicking “National High School Debate Topics” from the center column in the bottom panel.

 Each of these topics is presented alongside the most current coverage of each year’s issue.
 For example, the 2012–13 National High School Debate Topic is one of the controversies in Transportation & Infrastructure.
 This makes it easy to combine the original coverage with the most current information about each year’s debate topic.
 Students can gather additional information by searching the database, including headlines from the Reuters® newsfeed.